Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 I encourage you to try to find humor in the little things.

 You will enjoy your job more, and the risk of burnout will decrease.

 13. Further your Education

-Continuing education makes you more knowledge in current practice, and certification makes you look more competent and professional.
+Continuing education makes you more knowledgeable in current practice, and certification makes you look more competent and professional.

 14. Care for your Patient

 If you ask a patient what are some attributes they would want their nurse to have I would bet caring is probably top on their list.